Thorfire BLF Q8 flashlight review:

 Dimensions and weight:

-The dimensions of the light are almost the same as the original SkyRay King, and the also very popular Supfire M6 among budget minded flashoholics.
-The tailcap is flat so it can make it tail-stand very stable and can therefore be used with a diffusor as a camping light.
+The dimensions of the light are almost the same as the original SkyRay King, and the also very popular Supfire M6 among budget-minded flashoholics.
+The tail cap is flat so it tail-stand very stable.
+You can add a diffuser to use it as a camping light.
 Most of the 18650 flashlight reviews I did are multi-cell flashlights.

 - Length: 135mm